-The present value of the net pension liability depends on a number of factors that are determined on an actuarial basis and the value of the underlying assets.
-The actual net liability of the Council will continue to be subject to volatility, as a result of changes to these factors and the underlying assumptions.
+The present value of the net pension liability depends on several factors that are determined on an actuarial basis and the value of the underlying assets.
+The actual net liability of the Council will continue to be subject to volatility, because of changes to these factors and the underlying assumptions.